20 Best Dumbbell Leg Exercises To Build Bigger Legs

 1. Place a dumbbell between your feet and lie down on a flat bench with your legs extended.

-2. Hold on to the edge of the pad or the legs of the bench for stability.
+2. Hold on to the pad’s edge or the bench’s legs for stability.

 3. Slowly bring the weight up by flexing your knees until your lower legs are just short of vertical.